jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-19-Floating.md

 I see the space in front of me
 Through some glass a few feet deep

-Days go by they look the same
+Days go by it looks the same
 Each passing star a nameless grain

-C/G-D/G(c-shape)-B/F#(c-shape)
+I keep a picture within reach
+of my friends and family
+I wonder what they're wondering
+As I float through the spacey deep

+Dm-C#-C-F-E

+G-F-A-G-F-A
+[C/G-D/G(c-shape)-B/F#(c-shape)  ]
 Don’t be alarmed
 The space isn’t so far
 Between
 Point A
 And Point B
+We came here to reach beyond our
+Earth and through the stars
+(Dm-C#-C-G-F-G-F) maybe
-I came here to reach beyond our
+We came here to reach beyond our
-Terrestrial captivity
+Earth and through the stars

+A(open-f-shape-)-A(e-shape open)-(007870)-(000433)
+I won't ever see
+Things the way they used to be
+We're the first to take this leap
+Deep into the galaxy

+A-Dm-F-G
 I am wonderin’ what we’ll see
 I hope there’s life out there like me